cereniyim/fraud-detection-app/README.md

 - high gas_cost txs (above the circle)
 - high value txs (right hand side of the circle)

-The app detects transactions that exchanges tokens in extremely high values as anomalies, represented as dark blue points below.
+After model training and running the predictions, the app detects transactions that exchanges tokens in extremely high values as anomalies, represented as dark blue points below.

 ![predictions.png](images/predictions.png)